 Author: Jon Pinyan

-These rules are also available for download as a PDF file.
+This summary of common rules are also available for download as a PDF file.

 Each game is composed of twenty tossup questions and as many bonus questions are there are correctly-answered tossups.
 At NAQT’s national championship, there is a game clock.
 Each game is two 9-minute halves.
 The game ends when the clock runs out or when all 24 tossups in the packet have been read.